-- conduct classes attended by students with a medical condition related to allergy and the potential for anaphylactic reaction. - are specifically identified and requested to do so by the principal based on the principal's assessment of the risk of an anaphylactic reaction occurring while a student is under that staff member's care, authority or supervision.
+- conduct classes attended by students with a medical condition related to allergy and the potential for anaphylactic reaction. - are identified specifically and requested to do so by the College Principal based on the College Principal's assessment of the risk of an anaphylactic reaction occurring while a student is under that staff member's care, authority or supervision.